Charity Nights

 The Journey Began

 13th of June Feeling ‘funny’ but a nice funny, tired and a little out of sorts but not unwell I decided after my family holiday to the Lake district I would take a pregnancy test.
 To mine and Chris’ delight we were both staring at a positive pregnancy test!
 6 weeks pregnant!
 Amazed, thrilled and ecstatic I booked a GP appointment for the very next day.
 The GP was fabulous, told me to enjoy this time put me straight on to folic acid and told me to get in touch should their be any problems.
 A few glorious days of being pregnant and knowing I was carrying very little but very precious cargo I took extra special care of myself and made some adjustments to my hectic busy life.
 I am surrounded by animals non stop from work to my own horse to the family farm with cows to my own big hairy babies 2 big bouncy dogs.
 I made a deal with myself to not lift anything I shouldn’t as my body wasn’t my own anymore.
 It was a safe place for my little bundle to grow safely – or as we had hoped.
 Disaster struck on the 16th of June.
 I woke up in bed in a pool of blood.
 Screaming frantically I ran to the bathroom almost struggling to stand upright with the right sided pain.
 The pain ran right down my leg and nothing no matter what I did would take it away.
 I called NHS 24 immediately for advice.
 They got in touch with the Early Pregnancy Unit at my local hospital who had a midwife call me back.
-By this point I knew what had happened I had lost or was loosing my baby.
+By this point I knew what had happened I had lost or was losing my baby.
 As an Animal Nurse my medical head took over where as Chris still clung tight to hope saying some people bleed through a pregnancy?
 Don’t be negative!
 He was frantic.
 I was numb.
 I sat on my shoulders against the couch doing a ‘ shoulder stand ‘ refusing to let anything else come out.
 This of course, never worked but anything to ease the agonising, helpless situation I had just fallen in to through no fault of my own.
 I have searched for blame in this situation always coming back to myself however luckily now I can almost hold my head high knowing it wasn’t my fault.
 It just wasn’t my time.
 The midwife spoke calmly and softly and asked me how far along I was and quickly explained if the bleeding persists for another 48 hours it doesn’t look good.
 I was too early to scan at this point I was told so I was to ” sit tight ” for 2 weeks.
-Sit tight? as I may or may not be loosing my unborn baby whilst in absolute agony?
+Sit tight? as I may or may not be losing my unborn baby whilst in absolute agony?
 I put it down to a miscarriage being a sore thing?
 Who knows?
 The next working day I attempted work, but had an absolute melt down at the thought of using the works public toilet as I was bleeding.
 I didn’t want to pass anything let alone my tiny seed in the toilet of a vet!
 I decided I was best at home however I went via the GP and was signed off for this dreaded 2 week wait to then re-test to see where we would be at.
 By 2 weeks, me at 8 weeks pregnant we would know once and for all if my baby had finally left my body, or if I had to continue fighting to keep my little one tucked up inside.
 The fortnight from hell was upon us.
 The right sided pain got worse reporting it to the GP several times..
 I was told each time to continue to monitor and look out for shoulder pain advised I could take paracetamol however I refused to put anything in my body in case it hindered anything clinging on for dear life inside me.
 It got to the point where I couldn’t drive as pressing the accelerator was horrific.
 My right leg wasn’t my own at this moment, it was subject to an agonising wait that was taking place over the next 14 days to see where we were at.
 Are we pregnant?
 Are we not?
 Why am I so sore?
 Is this how a miscarriage feels?
 Getting on with things as best I could hay time on the farm was upon us.
 I was advised not to be left alone at this stage – so Chris was with me every step of the way.
 By now I was getting sluggish and although couldn’t drive a car I drove a tractor for hours each night at the hay.
 Luckily I didn’t have to use the pedals, just a gear stick to my right side so that with a hot water bottle I soldered on helping my fiancé at his busiest time of year.
 I began to get sluggish, a little bloated feeling but was counting the days to re-test just in case we had a little bundle up in there safe.

 Day 13